-Nothing encourages, strengthens, and uplifts like the Word of God, so use it at all times to speak life into your pastor and leadership team.
+Nothing encourages, strengthens, and uplifts like the Word of God.
+Use it at all times to speak life, not only into your family and friends, but into your pastor and leadership team as well.
 Understanding their calling and helping them to stay accountable to it is an honorable ministry.
 Even if words of encouragement do not come easy to you, still make it a practice to edify your leadership team and remind them of the incredible honor of their calling.
-Here are the top leadership Bible verses – perfect for Pastor Appreciation Month.
+Here are the top leadership Bible verses – perfect to use for Pastor Appreciation Month.

 Top Leadership Bible Verses For Pastor Appreciation MonthLooking to encourage your Pastor this year?
 Check out these top Bible Verses!
 Click To Tweet

 “Call unto Me, and I will answer you, and show you great and mighty things, which you do not know.”